redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 ---

 [^1]: It is possible to avoid the need for storing colour palette information by dynamically calculating the colour value each time a pixel iteration value is calculated; however, this is not a very efficient approach because each iteration value translates to a static colour value.
 Therefore, it is much more efficient to precalculate all the colour values from 1 to `max_iters` and store them in a lookup table.
+[^2]: Pay attention here!
+This a good example of where, within its own memory space, a WebAssembly program only has the memory safety you give it.
+If you're not careful, you can end up writing code that tramples over top of other data structures in your own memory.